WordPress/Advanced-administration-handbook/wordpress/wp-config.md

 ### Cleanup Image Edits {#cleanup-image-edits}

 By default, WordPress creates a new set of images every time you edit an image and when you restore the original, it leaves all the edits on the server.
-Defining IMAGE_EDIT_OVERWRITE as true changes this behaviour.
+Defining IMAGE_EDIT_OVERWRITE as true changes this behavior.
 Only one set of image edits are ever created and when you restore the original, the edits are removed from the server.

 ```
 define( 'IMAGE_EDIT_OVERWRITE', true );